 Action 1: The Board will decide that the application meets the Board’s approval criteria.

 Following action by the Board, the applicant will be formally notified by the VDOE of the Board’s action within five (5) business days.
-Concurrent with its notification to the applicant, the applicable institution of higher education will also receive a formal notification of the Board’s action.

 Action 2: The Board will render a decision that the application does not meet the Board’s approval criteria.